pierresachabaglione/05-esaip-lessons-doc/01-specification/README.md

 - `RG14`: the GitHub actions must be ok before merging the pull request.
 - `RG15`: the GitHub actions must be ok before delivering the project.
 - `RG16`: you must use SPDX license identifiers in your files.
+- `RG17`: don't modify or delete the `.markdownlint.json` and `analysis_options.yaml` files.
+They
+  are here to help you to write better code and documentation.
+- `RG18`: don't modify or delete the existing actions in the `.github` folder.
+It contains the GitHub actions to check your code.
+You can add new actions if you need them.
 - `RG17`: at the end of the project, you must deliver the project with a tag.
   - The tag must be linked to the commit used for the demonstration done in front of the teacher.
 - `RG18`: the tag must be named: `v1.0.0`